How to Learn Surf Photography From The Beach

 Getting Serious about Surf Photography

 If you nail your composure and settings, there’s no doubt you could still achieve professional quality photos, but if you’re really serious about surf photography and can afford it, skip the time mucking about with budget gear and invest in higher quality lenses.
 In the end, they are more expensive for a reason, you’ll often find they are built more robust, shooting faster and sharper photos.
-Buy lenses like the Canon EF 100-400mm f/4.5-5.6L IS II USM, and maximise the enjoyment and potential of you photography.
+Buy lenses like the Tamron SP 150-600mm F/5-6.3 and maximise the enjoyment and potential of you photography, find it on Amazon by clicking here.

 Buy a steady Tripod and/or Monopod